-The designated safeguarding lead should ensure the school policies are known, understood and used appropriately:
+The Designated Safeguarding Lead should ensure the school policies are known understood and used appropriately:

-• Ensure the Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with local governing bodies or proprietors and the workforce in this regard to

-- ensure its effectiveness.
-This includes ensuring that all staff receive the policy on their induction. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this. - Link with the Darlington Safeguarding Children Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- Ensure the school's Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the governing body and the workforce in this regard to ensure its effectiveness.
+This includes ensuring that all staff receive the policy on their induction. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this. - Link with the Darlington Safeguarding Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding.